Last Updated on May 11, 2022

-Before trying midwives’ brew, or any other “natural” labor stimulator, be sure to discuss it with your healthcare provider first to ensure it’s the best option for you and your baby.
+Before trying midwives’ brew, or any other “natural” labor stimulator, be sure to discuss it with your medical provider first to ensure it’s the best option for you and your baby.

 When Should I Take Midwives Brew?
 How Many Weeks Pregnant?